kristus123/game-engine/ideas/ideas.md

 Work as a transporter, delivering cargo from one end to the other end of the galaxy known to men.
 Stay pure, or become a badboy who does not care about such thing as rules.

+Pirates will try to take your cargo, be careful.

 ## Politician

 Make your galaxy great again!